codegram/dashy/README.md

 ## Starting your server

-Assuming you've got PhoenixStarter running in either of the three ways described earlier, you should now be able to start your Phoenix server by executing the following command:
+Assuming you've got Dashy running in either of the three ways described earlier, you should now be able to start your Phoenix server by executing the following command:

 ```
 $ mix run priv/repo/dev_seeds.exs